skevin-dev/Pharmaceutical_Sales_prediction/README.md

 # Skills implemented in this project

-* Advanced use of scikit-learn
+* Building dashboards
-* Feature Engineering
+* Model management
+* MLOps with DVC, CML, and MLFlow
 * ML Model building and fine-tuning
 * CI/CD deployment of ML models
 * Python logging
 * Unit testing
-* Building dashboards
+* Advanced use of scikit-learn
-* Model management
+* Feature Engineering

-* MLOps with DVC, CML, and MLFlow
+# Data

+The data used in the project is generated automatically by Rossman Pharmaceutical company and is avalaible [here](https://drive.google.com/file/d/1EgqYG4gN3GKtMhmPala81dEsFpFVm97j/view)